 The government has to prove every part of its case beyond a reasonable doubt.
 With our lawyer on your side, the state’s burden of proof often becomes much more difficult.
 Unlike some lawyers who may simply look for the best deal, at Greenwald Law Firm, we presume your innocence and find every possible fact that supports your defense.

-Please contact our law firm today to schedule a free initial consultation about your important legal matter.
-Our experienced criminal defense attorney will provide the best advice you can get for your unique situation, right here in Shreveport, Louisiana.
+Please contact Attorney Joey Greenwald at the Greenwald Law Firm today to schedule a free initial consultation about your important legal matter.
+An experienced Shreveport criminal defense attorney will provide the best advice you can get for your unique situation, right here in Shreveport, Louisiana.
 Don’t hesitate to defend yourself, as the charges for these types of crimes are very serious and can alter your entire life.